Why certain Tannaka groups attached to abelian varieties are almost connected: Finite component groups

-\begin{Corollary}{\it For a complex abelian variety $X$ the group $\pi_0(G(X))$ of connected components of $G(X)$ with respect to the Zariski topology is abelian.} \end{Corollary}
+\begin{Theorem} {\it For an abelian variety $X$ over $k$ the irreducible representations of the group $\pi_0(G)$ of connected components of an algebraic quotient group $G$ of ${\bf G}_{geom}(X)$ correspond to skyscraper sheaves $\delta_x$ for certain torsion points $x$ in $X(k)$.
+In particular $\pi_0(G)$ is abelian.} \end{Theorem}

-By Tannakian arguments to prove theorem \ref{abelian} it suffices that any full tensor subcategory in $Rep_\Lambda(G(X))$ isomorphic to $Rep_\Lambda(H)$, where $H$ is a finite group, is generated as an additive category by (perverse) skyscraper sheaves $\delta_x$, where the points $x$ are contained in a finite torsion subgroup $ H\subseteq X(\C)$.
+To prove Theorem \ref{abelian}, by Tannakian arguments it suffices that any full tensor subcategory in $Rep_\Lambda({\bf G}_{geom}(X))$ isomorphic to $Rep_\Lambda(H)$ for a finite group $H$ is generated as an additive category by (perverse) skyscraper sheaves $\delta_x$, where the points $x$ are contained in a finite torsion subgroup $ H\subseteq X(k)$.